For entirely unknown reasons tiger nuts are often forgotten weapon in the arsenal of fishers. But this is an incredibly

-Nuts are famous for their inaccessibility to any other fish, and this advantageous property has been one of the main reasons for their commercial success of carp-fishing, but they are also beautiful for carp, and therefore do not deserve being used only as a scarecrow for bream, crucian and other undesirable inhabitants of ponds.
+Nuts are famous for their inaccessibility to any other fish.
+This advantageous property has been one of the main reasons for their commercial success of carp-fishing.
+But they are also beautiful for carp, and therefore do not deserve being used only as a scarecrow for bream, crucian and other undesirable inhabitants of ponds.

 When the “tigers” just appeared on the fishing market, they were almost immediately banned in some reservoirs

 because of improper cooking, which could harm the fish.